AngeloArise/cryptonite_taskphase_mayank/picoctf/General_skills.md

 When i completed TP1, the additional challenge i was given was 'bandit over the wire', and the first challenge of that series of challenges was to ssh onto the website using a specific port.
 Learned how to ssh using a specific port there.

 ### Flag
+Challenge required the user to ssh onto a server with a password and on a specific given port
 ```
 picoCTF{s3cur3_c0nn3ct10n_5d09a462}
 ```